cast iron skillet vs griddle

 Outdoor Cooking and Camping Applications

 I’m thrilled by campfire cooking and outdoor culinary adventures.
-Cast iron is key for these experiences.
+Cast iron is important for these experiences.
 We’ll talk about using our kitchen gear outdoors.

 Using Cast Iron Over Open Flames